keithalewis/papers/um.md

 the first trade and never lose until the strategy is closed out.

-The Fundamental Theorem of Asset Pricing states this is the case if and only if there exists an adapted process,
+The Fundamental Theorem of Asset Pricing states this is the case if and only if there exists a function,
 $D_{t}:\AA_{t} \rightarrow \left( 0,\infty \right)$, with

 $$\begin{matrix}